DiamondLightSource/python-copier-template/docs/how-to/dev-install.md

 code .
 ```

-Click on 'Reopen in Container' when prompted on startup or, if vscode is already running, open the command menu with CTRL+SHIFT+P, search for and run "Reopen in Container".
+Click on 'Reopen in Container' when prompted on startup or, if vscode is already running, open the command menu with CTRL+SHIFT+P, search for and run 'Reopen in Container'.
 Open a new terminal
 :::